 3.1 Problem Solving (Problem Solver) Identify problems, explore and prioritize potential strategies and design, implement and evaluate a viable solution.
 3.2 Educator (Educator) Educate all audiences by determining the most effective and enduring ways to impart information and assess understanding.
 3.3 Patient Advocacy (Advocate) Assure that patients' best interests are represented.
 3.4 Interprofessional collaboration (Collaborator) Actively participate and engage as a healthcare team member by demonstrating mutual respect, understanding and values to meet patient care needs.
 3.5 Cultural sensitivity (Includer) Recognize social determinants of health to diminish disparities and inequities in access to quality care.
 3.6 Communication (Communicator) Effectively communicate verbally and nonverbally when interacting with an individual, group or organization.
-4.1 Self-awareness (Self-aware) 4.1 Examine and reflect on personal knowledge, skills, abilities, beliefs, biases, motivation and Examine and reflect on personal knowledge, skills, abilities, beliefs, biases, motivation and emotions that could enhance or limit personal and professional growth.
-4.1 4.2 Examine and reflect on personal knowledge, skills, abilities, beliefs, biases, motivation and emotions that could enhance or limit personal and professional growth.
-Leadership (Leader) 4.2 Examine and reflect on personal knowledge, skills, abilities, beliefs, biases, motivation and emotions that could enhance or limit personal and professional growth.
-Leadership (Leader) Demonstrate responsibility for creating and achieving shared goals, regardless of position.
-Examine and reflect on personal knowledge, skills, abilities, beliefs, biases, motivation and emotions that could enhance or limit personal and professional growth.
-Leadership (Leader) Demonstrate responsibility for creating and achieving shared goals, regardless of position.
-Innovation and Entrepreneurship (Innovator) 4.2 Examine and reflect on personal knowledge, skills, abilities, beliefs, biases, motivation and emotions that could enhance or limit personal and professional growth.
-Leadership (Leader) Demonstrate responsibility for creating and achieving shared goals, regardless of position.
-Innovation and Entrepreneurship (Innovator) Engage in innovative activities by using creative thinking to envision better ways of accomplishing 4.2 4.3 Examine and reflect on personal knowledge, skills, abilities, beliefs, biases, motivation and emotions that could enhance or limit personal and professional growth.
-Leadership (Leader) Demonstrate responsibility for creating and achieving shared goals, regardless of position.
-Innovation and Entrepreneurship (Innovator) Engage in innovative activities by using creative thinking to envision better ways of accomplishing professional goals.
-4.2 Examine and reflect on personal knowledge, skills, abilities, beliefs, biases, motivation and emotions that could enhance or limit personal and professional growth.
-Leadership (Leader) Demonstrate responsibility for creating and achieving shared goals, regardless of position.
-Innovation and Entrepreneurship (Innovator) Engage in innovative activities by using creative thinking to envision better ways of accomplishing professional goals.
-Professional goals.
-4.2 4.3 Examine and reflect on personal knowledge, skills, abilities, beliefs, biases, motivation and emotions that could enhance or limit personal and professional growth.
-Leadership (Leader) Demonstrate responsibility for creating and achieving shared goals, regardless of position.
-Innovation and Entrepreneurship (Innovator) Engage in innovative activities by using creative thinking to envision better ways of accomplishing professional goals.
+4.1 Self-awareness (Self-aware) Examine and reflect on personal knowledge, skills, abilities, beliefs, biases, motivation and emotions that could enhance or limit personal and professional growth.
+4.2 Leadership (Leader) Demonstrate responsibility for creating and achieving shared goals, regardless of position.
+4.3 Innovation and Entrepreneurship (Innovator) Engage in innovative activities by using creative thinking to envision better ways of accomplishing professional goals.
+4.4 Professionalism (Professional) Exhibit behaviors and values that are consistent with the trust given to the profession by patients, other healthcare providers and society.